erikh2000/web-enc-at-rest/SECURITY.md

 ## Supported Versions

-Currently, *NO* versions of the WEaR library are recommended for production use.
-The package is in a peer review period.

-However, all security vulnerability issues will be taken seriously and resolved in some way.
+Versions 1.0.0 and later are recommended for production use.
+All security vulnerability issues will be taken seriously and resolved in some way.

 ## Reporting a Vulnerability